tbrowder/Draw2D-Furniture/README.md

 You can run `make doc2` to run the program with the debug flags on if you wish.

-In either case, run `make clean` to remove the creaated files.
+In either case, run `make clean` to remove the created files.

 ## Contributing